usnistgov/feasst/tutorial/README.rst

 ======================

 The above tutorials feature the text-based interface of FEASST.
-This is considered the public interface to FEASST, which essentially comprises the names of all Classes and their constructor arguments.
+The text interface comprises the names of all Classes and their constructor arguments.
-Thus, most users will want to search the documentation for these.
+Thus, most users will want to search the documentation for these classes.
-However, the search box for the html documentation was disabled for security reasons.
+Documentation for a particular class can be found by searching the `list of all capabilities <../plugin/README.html>`_ (typically, using ctrl-f).
-But the html is generated entirely from the downloaded code.
+All available arguments for that class can then be found in the list of "args" of that class, or its base classes.

-Thus, the bash command "grep" is a great option to search for more information on classes and their arguments.
+For developers, the bash command "grep" is also an option to search for more information on classes and their arguments.
 For example, if you would like more information on `RandomMT19937 <plugin/math/doc/RandomMT19937.html>`_ but are not sure where to find it, you could search headers files

 .. code-block:: bash